 What Providers Need to Know

-Integrating various types of health care—specifically physical and behavioral health care, has been a major topic for many years.
-So, how is Whole Person Integrated Care, or WPIC, different from the current integrated care model Partners Behavioral Health Management have worked to develop?
+Integrating various types of health care—specifically physical and behavioral health care–has been examined for many years.
+So, how is Whole Person Integrated Care, or WPIC, different from the current integrated care model?

 There are many groups and agencies working to improve the health of citizens.
 One of the best ways to impact a community’s health is through information and resource sharing.
-One component of WPIC is the development of a Wellness Council in each community so that medical practices, behavioral health agencies, and community partners can create a collective health care vision and share resources, solutions, and collaborative learning opportunities.
+One component of WPIC is the development of a community health forum in each community so that medical practices, behavioral health agencies, and community partners can create a collective health care vision and share resources, solutions, and collaborative learning opportunities.
 The forum will promote robust partnerships among the Tier 1 partners and community, will advance the WPIC model, and provide results-based collaboration as identified through the data compiled from evaluation methods The Collective Impact model supports and guides implementation of Tier Two.

 Tier 3 strategically connects the initiative to the broader community.
-At this point, Partners, along with members, behavioral health and medical providers, stakeholders, and the Wellness Councils will collaborate and develop a collaborative group and Time Bank that advances individual and community resiliency, and impacts the social determinants of health that prevent people from becoming and staying healthy.
-The resources will be unique to each health homes’ population.
+At this point, Partners, along with members, behavioral health and medical providers, members and other stakeholders, and the community health forums will collaborate and develop a collaborative group and Time Bank that advances individual and community resiliency, and impacts the social determinants of health so that people become and stay healthy.
+The resources will be unique to each network’s population.

 Learn more about the foundation of Whole Person Integrated Care in the white paper, “Whole Person Integrated Care Model: Advancing the Quadruple Aim and Community Wellness”.

 If you have questions about Whole Person Integrated Care, please email firstname.lastname@example.org.